Behind the Scenes--Closing the Curtain on Stereotypes

 - What observations/insights can you share based on what you learned?

-Begin the second period by playing the song, Carefully Taught (Attachment Six) or just show the lyrics if the music is not available.
-Ask students to generate a list of sources by which stereotypes, prejudice and discrimination are learned.
+Play the song, Carefully Taught or just show the lyrics if the music is not available.
+Brainstorm a list of sources from which prejudices are learned.
 These should be posted as a reminder to reflect upon and be aware of so as to intentionally act sensitively toward others.
-The list may include: family, culture, gender, socio-economic status and media.
+The list may include: family, culture, gender, friends, and media.

 Directly teach students that prejudice (feeling - affective) is based on stereotypes (thoughts - cognitive) and that acting on stereotypes and prejudice results in discrimination (actions - behavior).
-Direct students to write the label "discrimination" in the final symbol on What's the Difference?
-(Attachment One).
+Direct students to write the label "discrimination" in the final symbol on What's the Difference? (handout).

 - Prejudice happens easily.
 We must work hard to avoid pre-judging.